-Text - Beer and Johnson, Vector Mechanics for Engineers.
+Text - Hibbeler, Engineering Mechanics.

 AE205: Graphics and Design (EN)

 Instructor: Prof. Adams Prerequisite: AE100

 Graphical techniques are applied to vector analysis of design problems and to the presentation of design data.
 Design practices are investigated and used in student projects aimed at developing creativity in the design process.